matplotlib/matplotlib/doc/api/prev_api_changes/api_changes_3.1.0.rst

   keyword.
 - The *interp_at_native* parameter to `.BboxImage`, which has had no effect since Matplotlib 2.0, is deprecated.
-- All arguments to the `~.cbook.deprecation.deprecated` decorator and `~.cbook.deprecation.warn_deprecated` function, except the first one (the version where the deprecation occurred), are now keyword-only.
+- All arguments to the ``matplotlib.cbook.deprecation.deprecated`` decorator and ``matplotlib.cbook.deprecation.warn_deprecated`` function, except the first one (the version where the deprecation occurred), are now keyword-only.
   The goal is to avoid accidentally setting the "message" argument when the "name" (or "alternative") argument was intended, as this has repeatedly occurred in the past.
 - The arguments of `matplotlib.testing.compare.calculate_rms` have been renamed from ``expectedImage, actualImage``, to ``expected_image, actual_image``.
 - Passing positional arguments to `.Axis.set_ticklabels` beyond *ticklabels*